 The Fellow Lecture Series involve only the fellows and is given weekly, covering advanced topics.
 Each lecture is given by faculty members of the anesthesiology department and Nationwide Children's.

 Fellows are expected to participate in a research project during their fellowship with the intent of presenting at the annual meeting of the American Society of Anesthesiology and /or the Society for Pediatric Anesthesia or another meeting of commensurate standing.
 Fellows will meet with Drs.
 Tobias, Corridore and Thung at the beginning of their fellowship to discuss research interests and participation in ongoing or developing projects.
-A current departmental mission is the commitment to faculty and fellow research which has translated to a robust research program with numerous research projects, publications, and presentations.
-Two full time research nurses will assist in grant preparation, IRB certification, study submission, research coordination and data collection.
+A current departmental mission is the commitment to faculty and fellow research, which has translated to a robust research program with numerous research projects, publications, and presentations.
+Three full time research nurses will assist in grant preparation, IRB certification, study submission, research coordination and data collection.
 Fellows will be provided with protected non-clinical time so that they may effectively complete their projects.